TP-Link

-TP-Link is a Chinese company that manufactures network equipment and smart home products.
+TP-Link is a Chinese technology company that manufactures network equipment and smart home products.
 The company was established in 1996 in Shenzhen.
-TP-Link's main headquarters is located in Nanshan, Shenzhen; there is a smaller headquarters in Irvine, California.
 It has subsidiaries operating globally and owns several brands, including Deco, Tapo, Omada, Omada Pro, VIGI, Aginet, Kasa Smart, and Mercusys.

 The company has been investigated by the governments of India and the United States, citing national security risks.